 Select your HDR fusion option between HDReal and the Basic HDR.
-Note that HDReal is a pay per image option while the Basic HDR is free for up to 50 processed images.
+HDReal is a pay per image option, while the Basic HDR is free for up to 50 processed images per tour.

 Bad Exposures Warnings

 Follow the upload steps until you reach the Image Review screen.
-The image review will automatically examine the color histogram of each image and will tell you if the exposure is good or not based on the percentage of color present.
+The image review will automatically examine each image's colour histogram and tell you if the exposure is good or not, based on the percentage of colour present.

-Our system will suggest that you delete these images with very low color percentage.
+Our system will suggest that you delete the images with a deficient colour percentage.
 If you include too many black exposures, it will cause the whites to appear grey.
 If the exposure is all white, it will cause the dark colours to appear pale.

 Be careful.
-If you decide to remove too many dark images, you may end up with a poor window blend effect.
-Also if you remove too many lighter exposed images, you may end up with dark images.
-We suggest to only remove the images flagged by our system.
+If you decide to remove too many dark images, you may have a poor window blend effect.
+Also, if you remove too many lighter exposed images, you may end up with dark images.
+We suggest only remove the images flagged by our system.

-Once your HDR fusion process is completed, you will be able to transfert all final images in the 3D tour tab.
-If you got great images, you will get a great 3D tour.
+Once your HDR fusion process is completed, you will be able to transfer all final images in the 3D tour tab.
+If you have great images, you will get a great 3D tour.

-If you need more information about how to set your Ricoh Theta Z1 HDR multi-bracketing mode, contact our support and it will be a pleasure to help you.
+If you need more information about how to set your Ricoh Theta Z1 HDR multi-bracketing mode, contact our support.
+It will be a pleasure to help you.

-Read our blog about our HDR features: HDR options now available in Tourbuzz/Urbanimmersive single property websites application
+Please read our blog about our HDR features: HDR options now available in Tourbuzz/Urbanimmersive single property websites application.